jekyll/jekyll/docs/_docs/step-by-step/10-deployment.md

 gem 'jekyll'
 ```

-Then run `bundle install`.
-This installs the gems and creates `Gemfile.lock`
+Then run `bundle install` in your terminal.
+This installs the gems and
-which locks the current gem versions for future `bundle install`.
-If you ever
+creates `Gemfile.lock` which locks the current gem versions for a future
-want to update your versions you can run `bundle update`.
+`bundle install`.
+If you ever want to update your gem versions you can run
+`bundle update`.

-When you run commands like `jekyll serve` now you'll need to prefix it with
+When using a `Gemfile`, you'll run commands like `jekyll serve` with
-`bundle exec` so the full command is:
+`bundle exec` prefixed.
+So the full command is:

 ```bash
 bundle exec jekyll serve